clicon/clixon/doc/startup.md

          <namespace>urn:example:a</namespace>
       </module>
    </modules-state>
-   <a1 xmlns="urn:example:a">some text</a1>
 </config>
 ```

 ### Upgrade callback

-If a mismatch of Yang models in the loaded configuration is
-detected.
-That is, if the module-state of the startup configuration
+If the module-state of the startup configuration does not match the
-does not match the module-state of the backend daemon, then an _upgrade_
+module-state of the backend daemon, an _upgrade_ callback is
-callback is made.
-This allows the user to automatically upgrade the
+made.
+This allows the user to automatically upgrade the XML to the
-XML to the recent version.
-As a hint, the module-state differences is
+recent version.
+As a hint, the module-state differences is passed to
-passed to the callback.
+the callback.

 Example upgrade callback:
 ```